-There is some debate about whether pregnancy belts are safe but generally speaking, if used properly, they are.
-It's not recommended to use a pregnancy or a maternity support belt while sleeping but you'll get plenty of use out of it when you're out and about.
+There is some debate about whether pregnancy belts are safe but generally speaking if used properly, they are.
+It's not recommended to use a pregnancy or a maternity support belt while sleeping or for long periods of time but you'll get plenty of use out of it when you're out and about.

 Like shapewear, pregnancy belts work by ultimately compressing the body, so it's important to find one that fits properly and is fully adjustable - always make sure to try a maternity belt on before you buy or check the returns policy.

 Sherry A. Ross, MD, author of 'She-ology, The Definitive Guide to Women’s Intimate Health.
 Period', says, "Maternity shapewear that is too tight and puts too much pressure on the body is never a good idea.
 If you have trouble breathing, or you're in pain while wearing your shapewear, that's a sign that it's probably too tight for you.
 Discomfort, pain, reduced blood circulation and heartburn are some of the potential issues from maternity shapewear that is too tight or worn for prolonged periods of time."

 In addition, prolonged use of a maternity belt can lead to reliance on it for support, which is counter-productive.
 Instead, focus on developing your own core strength to support your bump and only use a pregnancy support belt as an extra aid.